RWS/studio-api-docs/apiconcepts/projectautomation/auto_substitution_settings.md

 The [MeasurementsFormattingMode](../../api/projectautomation/Sdl.ProjectAutomation.Settings.TranslationMemorySettings.yml#Sdl_ProjectAutomation_Settings_TranslationMemorySettings_MeasurementsFormattingMode) during auto-substitution, between the number and the measurement unit can also be specified.
 The default is [Auto_FromDocument](../../api/projectautomation/Sdl.ProjectAutomation.Settings.TranslationMemorySettings.yml#Sdl_ProjectAutomation_Settings_TranslationMemorySettings_MeasurementsFormattingMode).

-The screenshot below ilustrates how this setting's options are presented through the user interface of <Var:ProductName>:
+The screenshot below ilustrates how this setting's options are presented through the user interface of Var:ProductName:

 ![Measurements](images/Measurements.jpg)